Maximize Profits with Search Arbitrage on Autopilot: Guide to 37%+ Returns

 • Use a click tracker whenever possible.
 Even for experienced media buyers running arbitrage (especially native to search), a tracker will give additional insights you cannot get elsewhere.

-• Native to Search Arb Specific – It is really important to be able to exclude at least the current and previous day results when working with ROI based rules.
-Things can change by a lot in 24 hours, so it’s worth the wait.
+• Native to Search Arb Specific – It is really important to be able to exclude at least the current and previous day results when working with ROI-based rules.
+Things can change a lot in 24 hours, so it’s worth the wait.

 • Unlike Facebook, with native, you can double or triple your campaign daily budget without risking screwing things up.